dail8859/SurroundSelection/README.md

 ## Installation

 Use the built in Plugin Admin to automatically install the plugin.

 ## Development
-The code has been developed using Visual Studio 2017.
-Building the code will generate the DLL which can be used by Notepad++.
-For convenience, MSVC copies the DLL into the Notepad++ plugin directory.
+The code is developed using Visual Studio 2017.
+Building the code will generate a DLL which can be used by Notepad++.
+For convenience, Visual Studio copies the DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).